 I’m a writer, photographer, yarn enthusiast and all around crafty girl with a gift for gabbing and a talent for acquiring hobbies.
 So basically, I like collecting things (including stories), talking too much, and taking pretty pictures.

-The ability to tap into a modern, vibrant network of fellow enthusiasts around the world has helped my knitting talents grow and bloom, from experiments in dyeing yarn, designing original patterns, and creating unique stitch markers and other notions for yarn and fiber lovers like myself.
+The ability to tap into a modern, vibrant network of fellow enthusiasts around the world has helped my knitting talents grow and bloom, from experiments in dyeing yarn and designing original patterns to creating unique stitch markers and other notions for yarn and fiber lovers like myself.
 I invite you along for the ride as I knit my way through the fiberlicious fantasia of my life.
 Or, you know, just to look at the pretty pictures.